Roaming through Oxford's secret passages and hidden graveyards, MAGPIE LANE explores the true meaning of family - and what it is to be denied one.

 'That rare thing: a thriller that warms your heart even as it chills your spine.
 I adored it on so many levels - the page-turning tension, the emotional depth of the central relationship.
 Simply brilliant!' - JP Delaney

-Lucy Atkins is an award-winning feature journalist and author, as well as a Sunday Times book critic.
-She has written for many newspapers, including the Guardian, The Times, The Sunday Times, and the Telegraph, as well as magazines such as Psychologies, Red, Woman and Home and Grazia.
-She lives in Oxford.
+Lucy Atkins is an award-winning author, feature journalist and Sunday Times book critic.
+She has written for newspapers including the Guardian, The Times, the Sunday Times and the Telegraph as well as many UK magazines.
+She teaches on the Masters in Creative Writing at Oxford University.